Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/regex-error-class.md

 ### <a name="parameters"></a>Parametry

-`error` Kód chyby.
+*Chyba* kód chyby.

 ### <a name="remarks"></a>Poznámky

-V konstruktoru vytvoří objekt, který obsahuje hodnotu `error`.
+Konstruktor vytvoří objekt, který obsahuje hodnotu *chyba*.

 ### <a name="example"></a>Příklad